MizoWNA/Polynomial-root-finder/README.md

 # Polynomial Root Finder

-A WIP simple polynomial real root finder using Strum's Theorem and Newton's Algorithm.
+A (Finally finished!) simple polynomial real root finder using Strum's Theorem, Bisection method, and Newton's Algorithm.
+First real python project, go easy!

+# Why these methods?
+Simply because they seemed the easiest and most fun to work with!
+I couldve just used the bisection method and called it a day, but that didnt seem good enough to me, so i decided to also combie it with newton's method for better accuracy (and also more fun!)

 # Currently Implemented